SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## Applications Management

-With cumulocity all users have the ability to easily handle their applications.
+With Cumulocity all users have the ability to easily handle their applications.
 They can create, modify and remove their own Smartapps and Applications.

 When the application has been created, if you hover over it a *Clone*, *Open* and [Cross](#remove-app) buttons will be revealed.The "Clone" function duplicates the application, while The "Open" button simply opens the application.
 After the "Clone" button is pressed a pop-up window will appear in which unique "Application name" and "Application path" have to be given.